jonluworks/build-tools-practice/README.md

 # build-tools-practice
 A starter react project that uses webpack/babel that supports auto-prefixing and stylus css pre-processing.
-Built from an empty directory for practice
+Built from an empty directory for practice.

+It's probably best to just use Facebook's create-react-app utility since it has everything already set up, but it's good to dive into the build tools so that it's not just a black box.

 ## Tools